GIMP Developer Site now have improved navigation!

 Using the version 3 dialect for PDB values

-This describes the new dialect and how to port old scripts to the new dialect.
+This describes a new and improved dialect of the ScriptFu language and how to port old scripts to the new dialect.

 Where to call script-fu-use-v3 in scripts